 - Dorms are 10-15 minute walking distance from the main campus.

-- The cost is equivalent to the tuition, junior housing at Loyola, and a reduced comprehensive fee paid to Loyola, plus a program fee.
+- The cost is equivalent to the tuition at Loyola, junior housing at Loyola, and a reduced comprehensive fee paid to Loyola, plus a program fee.

-- Completed online application form and an academic advisor acknowledgement form must be submitted by December 4 (Wednesday after Thanksgiving break) for the fall or spring.
+- Completed online application form and an academic advisor acknowledgement form must be submitted by December 3 (Wednesday after Thanksgiving) for the fall or spring.

-- Applications require advisor's signature.
+- Applications require an advisor's signature.
 No more than 30 students will be accepted into the program.

 Auckland Student Ambassadors